For the first time, the American Heart Association has issued a blueprint for healthier eating.

 - Add color to your plate.
 By adding colorful fruits and vegetables to your meal, you are getting more nutrients, health benefits, flavor, and fun!
 For ideas on how to add more color to your life, check out the Add Color website.

 Compare nutrition labels.
 Different brands and restaurant versions of the same kinds of foods can vary widely in nutrition content.
 Learn more about understanding food nutrition labels.
 And, use the Heart-Check Mark to help guide you!

 Watch for the salty six.
 Six foods contribute the most sodium to the American diet.

 Make sure you are comparing nutrition labels to choose the foods with the lowest amount of sodium per serving:

 - Cold cuts and cured meats

 - Pledge to eat healthier.
 This new scientific statement aligns with recommendations for sodium from the AHA and the USDA’s dietary guidelines.
-Check out our sodium campaign to learn more about how much sodium you should eat.
-And take action to help change what food companies are offering.

 How will this new blueprint for healthier eating impact your food choices?

 Share your thoughts by commenting on this post!